Service design: New Zealand

-Private sector service design
+Private-sector service design

-Real-world service design work can be experienced as new and useful approaches as well as entail some challenges in practice, as identified in field research (see e.g. Jevnaker et al., 2015).
+Real-world service design work can be experienced as new and useful approaches as well as entail some challenges in practice, as identified in field research.

 A practical example of service design thinking can be found at the Myyrmanni shopping mall in Vantaa, Finland.
 The management attempted to improve the customer flow to the second floor as there were queues at the landscape lifts and the KONE steel car lifts were ignored.
-To improve customer flow to the second floor of the mall (2010) Kone Lifts implemented their 'People Flow' Service Design Thinking by turning the elevators into a Hall of Fame for the 'Incredibles' comic strip characters.
-Making their elevators more attractive to the public solved the people flow problem.
-This case of service design thinking by Kone Elevator Company is used in literature as an example of extending products into services.
+To improve customer flow to the second floor of the mall, KONE implemented their "people flow" service design thinking by turning the elevators into a hall of fame for The Incredibles comic strip characters; making their elevators more attractive to the public solved the people flow problem.
+This case of service design thinking by KONE is used in literature as an example of extending products into services.

-Service Design in different industries

-Health care
+In health care

-Clinical service redesign is an approach to improving quality and productivity in health.
-A redesign is ideally clinically-led and involves all stakeholders (e.g. primary and secondary care clinicians, senior management, patients, commissioners etc.) to ensure national and local clinical standards are set and communicated across the care settings.
+Clinical service redesign is an approach to improving quality and productivity in health care.
+A redesign is ideally clinically led and involves all stakeholders (e.g. primary and secondary care clinicians, senior management, patients, commissioners etc.) to ensure national and local clinical standards are set and communicated across the care settings.
 By following the patient's journey or pathway, the team can focus on improving both the patient experience and the outcomes of care.